EmmaQjf/codeChallenges/README.md

 Thoughts:
 #3 I struggled on this one and it took a while.
 I learned about the functions of regular expression, like match().replace().Also use new RegExp to write regular expression variables, like new RegExp(`[^${letters[i]}${letters[j]}]`, 'g').

+##Day 2:
+Today's Progress: completed the staircase and DiagonalDifference.
+**#4** Staircase:
+Thought: Avoided using O(N^2) time complexity.
+Learned using repeat function.
+**#5** DiagonalDifference:Given a square matrix, calculate the absolute difference between the sums of its diagonals.
+thoughts: learned the squareMatrix and how to represent each square with arr[i][j].